RelateTheNews/go-edgar-getter/README.md

-# Edgar Getter
+# EDGAR Getter
-Edgar Getter is a Go package for downloading company periodic reports, filings and forms from Securities and Exchange Commission (SEC) EDGAR site.
+EDGAR Getter is a Go package for downloading company periodic reports, filings and forms from Securities and Exchange Commission (SEC) EDGAR site.

 # Installation